Happy-Ferret/pandora/docs/source/en/base/command.md

 pandora log [appName] --follow --lines --full --daemon
 ```

-1. `[appName]` Optional, for specify the name of the application, by default as the name in package.json or last part of the working directory path.
+1. `[appName]` Optional, to specify the name of current application.
+Use the name defined in package.json by default or the current directory name.
-2. `--follow` Optional, alias as  `-f`, just like `tail -f`.
+2. `--follow` Optional, alias as  `-f`, work the same as `tail -f`.
-3. `--lines` Optional, alias as `-l`, output the last few lines, by default as 50.
+3. `--lines` Optional, alias as `-l`, output the last few lines of logs, by default display last 50 lines.
 4. `--full` Optional, output all logs.
 5. `--daemon` Optional, output logs of the daemon process.